Updated on October 12, 2025

 Drive time about 50 minutes.

-The drive down from the top of the Otway Ranges is pretty, again passing through farmland and forest with occassional glimpses of the sea.
+The drive down from the top of the Otway Ranges is pretty, again passing through farmland and forest with occasional glimpses of the sea.

-If you have the time, perhaps stay a day or two at Cape Otway.
+If you have the time, stay a day or two at Cape Otway.
 Visit the historic lighthouse, explore rock pools and look for koalas.
-Maybe book a cabin, camp with koalas or go horse riding at Bimbi Park.
-Johanna and the Aire River Camp grounds are also great spots.
+Book a cabin, camp with koalas at Bimbi Park.
+Johanna and the Aire River Campgrounds are also great spots.

 Maits Rest Rainforest Walk

-Maits Rest is about 30 minutes drive from Lavers Hill, past the Cape Otway turn off, on the right.
-Well worth stopping here for this really pretty rainforest walk.
+Maits Rest is about a 30-minute drive from Lavers Hill, past the Cape Otway turn-off, on the right.
+Well worth stopping here for this beautiful rainforest walk.
 Old Beech Myrtle trees, tall tree ferns and an easy loop walk (no toilets).

 Maits Rest Rainforest Walk Cape Otway Great Ocean Road Tour